AudioKit/AudioKit/README.md

 ### About Us

-This project was started by us, and we are Aurelius Prochazka and Adam Boulanger.
+Objective-C Sound was initially conceived by Aurelius Prochazka and Adam Boulanger and primarily programmed by Aurelius Prochazka.

 http://aure.com/